augchan42/augchan42.github.io/_posts/2024-02-01-Optimizing RAG on Haystack.md

 ---
 layout: post
 title: "Enhancing AI with RAG: Leveraging Haystack for Smarter Agents and Efficient Data Retrieval"
 author: "Aug"
+date: 2024-02-01
 header-style: text
 catalog: true
+description: "A guide to implementing and optimizing Retrieval Augmented Generation (RAG) using Haystack 1.x.
+Covers AI agents, conversational memory, custom pipelines with FAISS DocumentStore, Google Search integration, and strategies for incremental knowledge indexing."
 tags:
+  - retrieval-augmented-generation
+  - rag
-    - Retrieval Augmented Generation
+  - haystack-framework
-    - Haystack Integration
+  - ai-agents
-    - AI Agents
+  - faiss
-    - FAISS Document Store
+  - vector-database
-    - Vector Databases
+  - google-search-integration
-    - Google Search Integration
+  - llm
-    - Machine Learning Optimization
+  - nlp
-    - AI Knowledge Enhancement
+  - custom-pipelines
-    - Custom AI Pipelines
+  - data-indexing
-    - Smart Data Indexing
+  - conversational-ai
 ---

 What's RAG (Retrieval Augmented Generation)?

 I define RAG as any process that adds domain specific info to the prompt being sent to an LLM.
 This means you can enhance an LLM with additional knowledge without any expensive finetuning.
 Of course, that means the max context size of your LLM will determine how smart you can make the LLM with RAG.

 What's an AI Agent?

 For Haystack an Agent uses the smarts and knowledge of an LLM to determine the actions needed to complete a task, and then executes them.
 For Haystack it uses `Tool`s to find Answers.

 Some pointers on using Agents in [Haystack](https://github.com/deepset-ai/haystack):

-1) Only 1.x supports Agents and Chat memory.
+1. Only 1.x supports Agents and Chat memory.

-2) I used:
+2. I used:

 Agent + Chat Memory: `ConversationalAgent`, `ConversationSummaryMemory`

 Pipelines:

 A custom `WebQAPipeline` that also indexes the query + generated answer using the retrieved web document into my `FAISSDocumentStore`.

 A custom pipeline that performs a faiss similarity search to retrieve relevant documents, then uses a PromptNode with `question_answering_with_references` prompt template to return an answer.
 The `FAISSDocumentStore` uses `cosine` similarity with `intfloat/e5-base-v2` embedding model.

 It can be tricky to actually save new documents and have them available for similarity search in the vector db, you need to do the following steps to do so: